esadr/mlsvm/README.md

 Installation
 -------------
-1- We need to install the libraries which have been downloaded in the petsc and flann folders.
+1- We need to install the libraries which have been downloaded in the petsc, flann and pyflann folders.
 The installation guides for them are provided by their developers and you can easily use them to install the libraries.
-For PETSc please refer to [here](https://www.mcs.anl.gov/petsc/documentation/installation.html) and for Flann [here](http://www.cs.ubc.ca/research/flann).
+For PETSc please refer to [link](https://www.mcs.anl.gov/petsc/documentation/installation.html) and for Flann [link](http://www.cs.ubc.ca/research/flann).
-For calculating the k-nearest neighbors you need to install the Anaconda [here](https://www.continuum.io/downloads), and pyflann [here](https://github.com/primetang/pyflann).
+For calculating the k-nearest neighbors you need to install the Anaconda [link](https://www.continuum.io/downloads), and pyflann [link](https://github.com/primetang/pyflann).

 2- Configure the coresponding environment variables based on your installation.
 Examples are as follow: